 AFS Financial Assets.
 AFS financial assets are those nonderivative financial assets that are designated as AFS or are not classified in any of the three preceding categories.
 These are purchased and held indefinitely and may be sold in response to changes in market conditions.
 After initial recognition, AFS financial assets are subsequently measured at fair value in the consolidated statements of financial position.
 Changes in the fair value of such assets are recognized as unrealized gain or loss on available-for-sale financial assets in the other comprehensive income (losses) until the investment is derecognized or the investment is determined to be impaired.
-On derecognition or impairment, the cumulative gain or loss previously recognized as other comprehensive income is reclassified to other income or other expense in the consolidated statements of comprehensive income using the effective interest rate.
+On derecognition or impairment, the cumulative gain or loss previously recognized as other comprehensive income is reclassified to other income or other expense in the consolidated statements of comprehensive income as a reclassification adjustment.
+Interest earned on holding AFS financial assets is recognized in the consolidated statements of comprehensive income using the effective interest rate.
 Assets under this category are classified as current assets if the expected realization of the investment is within 12 months from reporting date and as noncurrent assets if maturity is more than a year from reporting date.